dcayll/dcayll.github.io/_posts/2022-06-07-first-post.md

 ## Blog

-I have found that I kind of like writing.
-I dont especially like writing, but I like the process of refining my ideas and thinking about what the best way to communicate an idea is.
+I have found that I actually like writing.
+Not the act of writing, but I like the process of refining my ideas and thinking about the best way to communicate an idea.
+Communicating your thoughts is just as important as having a complex thought to begin with.
+If you have great insights, but can never communicate them to someone else or even to your future self, then how great was that thought anyway? (i.e. if a tree falls in the forest and nobody hears it, does it make a sound?).
+This is my attempt at forcing myself to improve my communication, technical and otherwise.

 ### Engineering

+I'm an engineer and a scientist, so I think about a lot of weird "what if's".
+I may perform some back of the envelope calculations to prove a curiosity of mine, and share my thought process.
+I've had pretty fruitful conversations with colleagues talking about how/why/where bubbles form in beer, example 2, example 3.

 ### Finances

+I'm very interested in macroeconomics and monetary policy.
+I enjoy learning about large scale consequences created by monetary decisions made by people in various positions of power.
+I'm also interested in personal finance, and how to maximize the value of every dollar.

 ### Life

+I will likely not include many personal details on this site, but I may try to distill down some personal insights I've gained over time.
+I'll try to keep from being preachy and self-riteous.

 ## Conclusion

+I guess I'm a blogger now.
+Sounds weird to say, and I didn't even know that this was blogging.
+This is mostly a personal blog, but if my friends/family/colleagues/friendly strangers want to browse, it is welcome!